Jack Derby, Head Coach, Derby Management

-I'm a graduate of Boston College, the University of Chicago and the United States Peace Corps.
+I'm a graduate of Boston College and the United States Peace Corps serving in Tanzania.

 Finally, I work hard (sometimes successfully) to divide my time between working in Boston, teaching at MIT and Tufts, snowboarding st Stratton Mountain in southern Vermont during the winter and living and surfing on the beach in NH where I live.
 It actually works well...most of the time...and the long commute gives me lots of time for conference calls with our clients, our business partners and my students.